 What triggers these errors?

 Apart from common server-side descent, each 5xx error has its own origin.
-The reasons include but are not limited to coding errors in the application, bad maintenance of the website, sever overload, internal site problems, or even some unexpected force majeures that occurred temporarily.
-Here are some examples:
+The reasons include but are not limited to coding mistakes in the application, bad maintenance of the website, sever overload, internal site problems, or even some unexpected force majeures that occurred temporarily.
+Here are some error examples:

-- Error 500 (internal server error) — general message indicating a problem with the server without any further details.
+- 500 (internal server one) — general message indicating a problem with the server without any further details.

 How to check 5xx server errors?